machenjie/task-pool/README.md

 - `timeout` :  integer The max time to wait in second. default is infinite.
 - `return` : promise Wait cancel run end, or catch the timeout error

+### TaskPool.terminate(timeout)
+terminate all the workers, thread or cluster will be killed
+- `timeout` :  integer The max time to wait in second. default is infinite.
+- `return` : promise Wait terminate run end, or catch the timeout error

+### TaskPool.start()
+start the task pool workers.
+You can call TaskPool.init(timeout) function to wait the start end.
+Unless you call the terminate function, otherwise it will take no effect when you call this function

 ## License

 The project is licensed under the MIT License.
 See the [LICENSE](https://github.com/machenjie/task-pool/blob/master/LICENSE) file for more details